SteeltoeOSS/steeltoe-site/source/1x/steeltoe-connectors.html.markdown

 ```

-# 2.0 Postgres
+# 2.0 PostgreSQL

-This connector simplifies using Postgres ADO.NET providers in an application running on Cloud Foundry.
+This connector simplifies using PostgreSQL ADO.NET providers in an application running on Cloud Foundry.

 Currently the connector supports the following providers: